Potamopyrgus oppidanus: Conservation status

 This species has a "Nationally Critical" conservation status under the Department of Conservation threat classification system.
 It has been given that status as the total area of occupancy of this species is less than 1 ha (0.01 km2) and it is only found in one location.

 P. oppidanus has also been classified by the International Union for Conservation of Nature (IUCN) as critically endangered.
 It has a decreasing population and is only found in one location.
 The IUCN considers P. oppidanus as under threat from residential and commercial development, ecosystem modification, decline and fragmentation, the possibility of fire and use of fire suppressants, as well as the possibility of pollution in the freshwater habitat of the species.
 The IUCN recommends that the known site and the surrounding vegetation be protected and that research be undertaken into the distribution of the species as well as life history and ecology as well as threats to the species.

 A recent survey of the species indicates it is declining in population.
-The building of illegal mountain bike tracks through its habitat is having a detrimental effect on its survival.
+It has been argued that the building of illegal mountain bike tracks through its habitat is having a detrimental effect on its survival.
 Tradescantia fluminensis is also contributing to this decline as the weed is smothering the snail habitat.